pkp/pkp-docs/admin-guide/en/data-import-and-export.md

 5. Click Export
 6. Visit [https://doaj.org/](https://doaj.org/) and login to upload the XML file that was created during the export process

-### CrossRef XML Export Plugin
+### Crossref XML Export Plugin

-The CrossRef XML Export Plugin allows you to automatically and manually export article metadata in CrossRef XML format for deposit with CrossRef.
-For information about how to use this plugin, see the CrossRef OJS Manual: [http://docs.pkp.sfu.ca/crossref-ojs-manual/](http://docs.pkp.sfu.ca/crossref-ojs-manual/)
+The Crossref XML Export Plugin allows you to automatically and manually export article metadata in Crossref XML format for deposit with Crossref.
+For information about how to use this plugin, see the Crossref OJS Manual: [http://docs.pkp.sfu.ca/crossref-ojs-manual/](http://docs.pkp.sfu.ca/crossref-ojs-manual/)

 ### mEDRA Export/Registration Plugin